superfluid-org/fluid/docs/USER_GUIDE.md

 ### Step 3: Lock Your SUP Tokens (optional)

-Once you have a locker, you can lock additional SUP tokens to earn additional rewards
+Once you have a reserve, you can lock additional SUP tokens to earn additional rewards

 **Benefits of Locking**: